 What’s good about Royal Canin?

-Part of what makes Royal Canin so appealing is that its products are tailored to specific conditions.
-One such example is the Gastrointestinal Fiber Response Dry Cat Food, its proven ability to help cats with constipation brings it many recommendations from satisfied owners.
+Part of what makes Royal Canin so appealing is the way that each formula has been specially tailored to meet specific conditions.
+One such example is the Gastrointestinal Fiber Response Dry Cat Food, which has been proven to help relieve the constipation suffered by many cats.

-This all stands as a testament to why Royal Canin is so easy to recommend.
-While brands like Purina undoubtedly offer reliable all-round diets, Royal Canin presents an almost unrivalled capacity to concern itself with cats who have specific ailments, and for that it should be applauded.
+While brands like Purina undoubtedly offer reliable all-round diets, Royal Canin is well worth considering if you're looking for a brand that offers an unrivalled capacity to concern itself with cats who have specific ailments, something that gets a huge round of applause from us.

 Minus marks include...